Supercreativeneets/Real-Time-Customer-Segmentation-for-targeted-Marketing-Strategies/README.md

 * **1. Data Ingestion:** Load and prepare the customer dataset for analysis.
 * **2. Data Transformation:** Clean and preprocess the data to make it suitable for model training.
-* **3. Model Training:** Utilize the K-Means clustering algorithm to segment customers and determine the optimal number of clusters using the Elbow Method.
+* **3. Model Training:** Utilize PCA for dimensionality reduction and K-Means clustering algorithm to segment customers and determine the optimal number of clusters using Elbow Method with Silhouette validation.
-* **4. Real-Time Inference with FastAPI:** Develop a REST API using FastAPI to serve the model and provide real-time predictions.
+* **4. Real-Time Inference with Streamlit:** Develop a streamlit app to provide real-time predictions.
-* **5. Containerization with Docker:** Use Docker to containerize the FastAPI application, ensuring consistent deployment across various environments.
+* **5. Containerization with Docker:** Use Docker to containerize the streamlit application, ensuring consistent deployment across various environments.
-* **6. Deployment with Kubernetes:** Deploy the containerized application to a Kubernetes cluster for scalability and high availability.
+* **6. Deployment with Kubernetes:** Deploy the containerized application to a Google Kubernetes Engine (GKE)cluster for scalability and high availability.
 * **7. CI/CD Pipeline with GitHub Actions:** Automate the build and deployment process using GitHub Actions, enabling continuous integration and continuous deployment.
-* **8. Testing:** Verify the model's performance and accuracy using Postman for API endpoint testing and a Gradio interface hosted on Hugging Face Spaces for user-friendly testing.

 ## Project Structure